mdolin/wallet/README.md

 ## Main bits of the project
 * PostgreSQL database
 * Go PostgreSQL driver for handling the database
-* Eequest router for matching incoming requests
+* Request router for matching incoming requests
 * Create, Fetch, and Delete operations

 ## Structure of the project